-These fabric storage solutions came from quilters who know that organization is key.
+These great fabric storage solutions came from quilters who know that organization is key.
 They’ve turned some everyday items into fabric storage ideas that are useful and creative.

 My New Fabric Storage System – Folding & Rolling!